-The U.S. Army Corps of Engineers, as part of an interagency effort with the U.S. Environmental Protection Agency, the U.S. Fish and Wildlife Service, and the U.S. Department of Agriculture - Natural Resources Conservation Service, announces the draft biennial update to the National Wetland Plant List (NWPL) for 2018 in the Federal Register.
-The Corps encourages public input in the form of data, comments, literature references or field experiences to help clarify the status of the species reviewed for this update, as well as public input on the NWPL process.
-The public will have the opportunity to comment on the proposed update or addition of wetland indicator status ratings for 20 plant species in select Corps wetland regions.
-These 20 reviewed species and their draft 2018 wetland ratings by region, as well as the FR notice, can be viewed at the NWPL homepage under “2018 NWPL Update Information.”
+The two species and their draft 2022 wetland ratings by region, as well as the FRN, can also be viewed at the NWPL homepage, https://wetland-plants.sec.usace.army.mil/, under “2022 NWPL Update Information.”
 A link to provide general or species-specific comments is also available at this location.
-Users are encouraged to submit literature citations, herbaria records, experiential references, monitoring data and other relevant information.
+Users are encouraged to submit literature citations, herbaria records, experiential references, monitoring data, and other relevant information.
 Specific knowledge of, or studies related to, individual species are particularly helpful.
-Commenters should use their regional botanical and ecological expertise, field observations, reviews of the most recent indicator status information, appropriate botanical literature, floras, herbarium specimens with notation of habitat and associated species, habit data, relevant studies and historic list information.
-Guessing ratings is inappropriate.
+Commenters should use their regional botanical and ecological expertise, field observations, reviews of the most recent indicator status information, appropriate botanical literature, floras, herbarium specimens with notation of habitat and associated species, habit data, relevant studies, and historic list information.
+Providing ratings without supporting documentation or information is not recommended.
 All submitted comments and information will be compiled and sent to the National Panel for their consideration.

-The Corps is also seeking comments on the NWPL update process.
-Detailed information on the update process, protocol and technical issues can be found in the following documents (available on the NWPL Publications web page referenced above):
+USACE is also seeking comments regarding the NWPL update process and a proposed change to update the NWPL every three years, rather than the present every two years.
+Detailed information on the update process, protocol, and technical issues can be found in the following documents (available on the “NWPL Publications” web page referenced above):

-1) Lichvar, Robert W. and Minkin, Paul.
+- Lichvar, Robert W. and Minkin, Paul.
 Concepts and Procedures for Updating the National Wetland Plant List.
-Sept.
-2008.
+Sept 2008.
 ERDC/CRREL TN-08-3

-2) Lichvar, Robert W. and Gillrich, Jennifer J. Final Protocol for Assigning Wetland Indicator Status Ratings during National Wetland Plant List Update.
-Sept.
-2011.
+- Lichvar, Robert W. and Gillrich, Jennifer J. Final Protocol for Assigning Wetland Indicator Status Ratings during National Wetland Plant List Update.
+Sept 2011.
 ERDC/CRREL TN-11-1